Data protection in Switzerland: overview

 If a data protection breach has an effect in Switzerland.

-In the non-private sector, the DPA and the DPO (or respective cantonal legislations) apply to the processing of data by Swiss federal or cantonal governmental bodies.
+In the non-private sector, the DPA and the DPO (or cantonal legislations) apply to the processing of data by the respective Swiss federal or cantonal governmental bodies.

 The Swiss Federal Data Protection Act (DPA) does not apply to (Article 2, paragraph 2, DPA):